RedBearAK/toshy/README.md

 To undo this, remove or comment out the same text in the file, and run the same command.
 The `Meta` key binding should be back.

-### Manjaro GNOME Cmd+Q (Close Window) shortcut

-The GNOME variant of Manjaro has the "Close Window" shortcut set to Super+Q instead of the typical `Alt+F4`.
-This will make it impossible to close windows with `Cmd+Q` and will disable part of the fix for the `Cmd+W` problem, which for some windows remaps to `Alt+F4` to close the window.
-The recommended solution at this time is to change the shortcut for "Close Window" in the Manjaro GNOME Keyboard settings control panel back to `Alt+F4`.

-It would be possible to support the default shortcut, but would be more complicated to implement a fix for the windows that need `Cmd+W` to remap to `Alt+F4`.
-But perhaps this should be done at some point...

 ### More Will Follow...

 I'll add to this as more testing happens and more reports come in.